saumyaverma03/chrome-extension/README.md

 - API integration with a secure backend proxy pattern
 - Prompt engineering for structured JSON output
 - Cloudflare Workers for serverless backend deployment

+## Limitations & Future Work

+- Field detection accuracy drops on forms with generic labels (e.g., "Enter details") — would improve with few-shot examples in the prompt
+- No structured outputs / JSON mode — current prompt relies on the model returning valid JSON, which fails ~5% of the time
+- No evaluation harness — accuracy was measured manually; automating this is the next logical step